 My friend, who is the kind of guy who accommodates his girlfriend, kicks me out because she’s suddenly coming home, so I go home to sit alone while my boyfriend whom I chose over the first guy is out with a woman.

 Another male friend I briefly dated invites me to his big birthday where his lovely new girlfriend weeps joyously while giving a speech about how wonderful he is to her.

 My head making these comparisons to other couples is like me taking a voluntarily dive into a vat of acid.

 Day 814 (January of the third year)

 I pitch an article called “Why I Won’t Marry the Man I Love” to a Harper’s Bazaar editor.
-She accepts it and sends back a few line edits, which I approve.
-The article goes live overnight without warning and before I have a chance to tell him about it.
+She accepts it and sends back a few line edits that I approve.
+The article goes live overnight with no warning, before I have a chance to tell him about it.
 He never quite forgives me, mostly because of the headline — he is literal.
 In his mind, it’s a done deal: I will never marry him because the headline says so.
 And I’ve announced it to the world.

 Day 1179 (January of the fourth year)

 A year or so later, out of boredom or bravery, I dive into the comments for myself.
 The bulk of racist comments concerning the picture have been flagged and removed during the course of the year.
 What remain are the jabs toward me, so I find myself amused, but also dismayed at the illiteracy.